 - Understand the basic concepts of forensic psychology -

-Become familiar with key areas of psychology application in judicial and security systems. - Recognize psychological factors of criminal and violent behavior -
+Become familiar with key areas of psychology application in the judicial and security systems. - Recognize psychological factors of criminal and violent behavior -

 Learn how judges and the legal system use psychological assessments in decision-making processes. - Gain insight into psychological processes in correctional institutions -